Archery for Beginners: Must-Have Gear

 Here are a few other RECOMMENDED you may want to consider as well:

 - Arm Guard – used to protect your forearm from the bowstring.

 - Bow String Wax – a silicone based wax used to keep the bow in good shape.

-- Quiver – a container used to store your arrows
+- Quiver – used to store your arrows

 - Bow Case – a container to keep your bow and arrows dry and clean.